Gingeh/bevy_window_as_ui_root/README.md

 Insert the `WindowAsUiRoot` component on an entity and this plugin will:

-- Insert `Node` and `Window` components if they don't already exist.
+- Insert `Node`, `Window`, and `Camera` components if they don't already exist.
-- Spawn a `Camera2d` and connect it to the new root node and window.
+- Connect the camera to the root node and window.
 - Automatically resize the window to match the root node's layout size (if it is auto or fixed).

 ## Tips